-My background organization is WAGGGS - World Association of girl guides and girl scouts where I have been growing as young persons and then acted as youth worker, leader and external representative for many years before mentoring younger members.
+I have been growing as young persons and then acted as youth worker, leader and external representative for WAGGGS - World Association of girl guides and girl scouts for many years before mentoring younger members.

 I steadily believe in an integrative use of Formal Education, NFE/Learning in order to develop young people's fullest potential: becoming leaders, being positively responsible, discovering entrepreneurial skills and having the interest in more sustainable ways of living.